SohumT/movieFlix/README.md

 <img src="https://media.giphy.com/media/zDzeyq6EyhxangLojw/giphy.gif" width=250><br>

 ### Notes
+I have included some tests of the application on different devices to demonstrate the auto-layout features.
 The podfile was at times difficult to configure as I ran into an issue where my app was unable to load the contents of the file list.
-I have to remove the podfile and insert the reference to the API again.
-My directory also became corrupted, so I had to redo the assignment.
-This may be rectified if I configure source control and the github repository properly before starting the project.
+I had to remove the podfile and insert the reference to the API again.